IEC-9000 Nuclear Fusion reactor

 Our reactor uses 75,000 Volts DC to ionize and accelerate a special form of hydrogen called deuterium.
 The deuterium is accelerated to velocities high enough to cause thermonuclear fusion during particle collisions.
 The fusion events release neutrons which we use in various research projects.

 Northwest Nuclear Laboratories employs state-of-the-art telemetry and control systems that our scientists and engineers developed in-house.
 A team of electrical engineers and programmers enabled Northwest Nuclear to be one of the first research institutions in the world to leverage the power of Microsoft Azure to acquire scientific data about the reactor and leverage the use of IoT technologies for reactor control.
-Data is automatically made available to advanced analytical tools such as Microsoft PowerBI for near real-time analysis.
+We also have a SEM with which to do material science and explore irradiation experiments visually.

 One of the premiere research projects we have been working on during the last 4 years, has been Boron Neutron Capture Therapy (BNCT), a form of neutron oncology that targets individual cancer cells containing Boron atoms.
 Neutron absorption by Boron located in a cell creates a Lithium 6 reaction that kills only the cancer cell, leaving surrounding healthy cells untouched.
 This is an on-going research project.